 BRAT Library

 The core part of the toolbox is the BRAT library package itself.
 This package provides data ingestion functionality for each of the supported data products.
-The data access functionality is provided via two different layers, called CODA and BRATHL:
+The data access functionality is provided via two different layers, called CODA and BRATHL.

 CODA